Lois Kennis, tenacious author. I love to enter contests. It's one way to test audience response and it gives me hope.

 Please explore my blog posts linked from the right side of this page, or the bottom, depending on whether you're viewing from your desktop or your phone.
 I write to share a smile, or perhaps to shed a tear.
 Life has both.

 I started writing my first novel on the bank of Bear Creek in Rochester, Minnesota, and finished in Ames, Iowa, where I'm close to all six grandchildren.
-I'm working on the next book, seeking an agent and publisher.
+I'm writing my second novel, seeking an agent and publisher.

 My writing background includes a decade of support to University of Minnesota Sustainable Partnerships, and years of writing feature stories about small Iowa businesses.
 I belong to the Women’s Fiction Writers Association, American Christian Fiction Writers, and numerous local writers groups.